Armenian Patriarchate of Constantinople: Ottoman period, 1461–1908

-The Armenian Patriarchate served the Armenians in the Ottoman Empire with a line of Patriarchs in Constantinople.
+The Armenian Patriarchate served the Armenians in the Ottoman Empire with a line of patriarchs in Constantinople.
 However, like the Greek Patriarchate, the Armenians suffered severely from intervention by the state in their internal affairs.
-Although there have been 115 pontificates since 1461, there have only been 84 individual Patriarchs.
+Although there have been 115 pontificates since 1461, there have only been 84 individual patriarchs.
 In 1861, a national constitution (Sahmanadrootiun in Armenian) was granted to Armenians living in the Ottoman Empire by Sultan Abdülaziz.
 In 1896 Patriarch Madteos III (Izmirlian) was deposed and exiled to Jerusalem by Sultan Abdülhamid II for boldly denouncing the 1896 massacre.
 The constitution governing the Armenians was suspended by the Sultan.

 Young Turks period, 1908–1922

-The Armenian Patriarch of Constantinople Madteos III (Izmirlian) was permitted to return to Istanbul in 1908 when Sultan Abdulhamid II was deposed by the Young Turks.
+The Armenian patriarch of Constantinople Madteos III (Izmirlian) was permitted to return to Istanbul in 1908 when Sultan Abdulhamid II was deposed by the Young Turks.

 The new Turkish administration also restored the constitution.
 In the initial period of the reign of the Young Turks, the Armenians enjoyed a brief period of restoration of civil liberties between 1908 and 1915.

 However, in 1915 the Armenians suffered great hardship under the Young Turk administration owing to the desire of the Turkish government for its peoples to be religiously homogeneous (i.e., Muslim), motivated perhaps by an imagined threat of Armenians from Russian influences with whom Turkey was at war.
 The Armenian community of Turkey in 1915 was accordingly decimated by mass deportations and killings.
 The events surrounding this ethnic cleansing of Armenians from Turkey have become known as the Armenian genocide.
 The inability of Turkey to acknowledge these events has been a source of significant angst among Armenians worldwide for the past hundred years.
-Prior to 1915, almost two million Armenians lived in Turkey; today (2015) less than 100,000 reside there.
+Prior to 1915, 1.1 million Armenians lived in Turkey; today (2015) less than 100,000 reside there.

-With this backdrop of turmoil for Armenians, the post of the Patriarch remained vacant from 1915 to 1919.
+With this backdrop of turmoil for Armenians, the post of the patriarch remained vacant from 1915 to 1919.
+The office was abolished by the Council of Ministers on July 28, 1916.
 It was restored for a brief period from 1919 to 1922 with Patriarch Zaven I Der Yeghiayan residing.
-To alleviate the fate of the survivors of the Armenian genocide the Patriarchate founded a Committee for Orphan Relief, a Central Committee for Deportees and was also involved in the establishment of the National Relief Mission.
+To alleviate the fate of the survivors of the Armenian genocide the patriarchate founded a Committee for Orphan Relief, a Central Committee for Deportees and was also involved in the establishment of the National Relief Mission.

-Four Armenian Patriarchs served under the rule of the Young Turks.